how to deal with haters in life

 The quote, “accept how you feel but don't let your feelings rule you.
 You are in control” written in white on a grey background.

 There have always been, and there will always be haters in life.
-You can attempt to fight it, but that doesn’t change the fact that some people are so miserable and jealous that they make negative comments to those around them.
+You can try to fight it, but that doesn’t change the fact that some people are so miserable and jealous that they make damaging comments about those around them.

-You don’t have to like it, but you can learn to accept it.
-Rather, try seeing it as a positive such as that you stood up for something, and using it as fuel to improve your existence.
+You don’t have to appreciate it, but you can learn to accept it.
+Rather, try viewing it as a positive such as that you stood up for something, and using it as fuel to improve.

 19. Don’t apologize